Duke-AI-Hackathon/AI-Hackathon-2024/README.md

 Feel free to explore the following resources to strengthen your foundational skills before the hackathon:
 - [Python for Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)
-- [GitHub Learning Lab](https://lab.github.com/): Hands-on exercises to help you master Git and GitHub.
+- [GitHub Learning Lab](https://github.com/apps/github-learning-lab): Hands-on exercises to help you master Git and GitHub.
-- [Streamlit Documentation](https://docs.streamlit.io/): Full documentation on building and deploying Streamlit apps.
+- [Streamlit Gallery](https://streamlit.io/gallery): A variety of starter Streamlit applications to get you familiar with the library.
+These include LLMs and NLP applications.

 ---